bengler/pebbles-uid/README.md

     uid.to_hash(:verbose => true, :suffix => 'xyz', :genus => 'klass', :path => 'label' => :oid => 'id')
     => {'klass_0_xyz' => 'post', 'klass_1_xyz' => 'card', 'label_0_xyz' => 'tourism', 'label_1_xyz' => 'norway', 'label_2_xyz' => 'fjords', 'id_xyz' => '1234'}

+## TODO

+[ ] separate `Uid.parse` into a separate file to test without loading the whole gem [ ] work out the `:to_hash` implementation on queries [ ] handle caching for path-specific queries(*)

+(*) Caching and path-specific queries.

+    A realm has multiple publication channels, e.g. nuz.paper, nuz.magazine, and nuz.tv.
+    An article in the realm can be present in one or more of these paths.
+Assume that in this instance, the article is only in the paper and tv. e.g:

+    ```
+    post.article:nuz.paper$123
+    post.article:nuz.tv$123
+    ```

+    If you search for post.article:nuz.*$123 then you will find it, but assume for a second that you only want to find things that are in the `nuz.magazine` path.
+If you search on the cache key, then you will find the `$123` article, but it should not have been returned.

+    I don't know what the solution to this is.

 ## Contributing

 1. Fork it